Do you want more search visitors?

 One of the questions I get asked weekly is: “How long should a long-tail keyword be?”
 And, my answer has always been “four keywords or more.”
 The longer the keyword, the easier it is for you to rank well for that keyword.

 Here are some examples of good long-tail keywords in the fitness niche:

 To research your own long-tail keywords, follow these simple steps:

 Step #1: Start with seed keywords.
-Let’s assume you want to target the keyword “copywriting.”
+Let’s assume that you want to target the keyword “copywriting.”
 To find long-tail variations on that seed keyword, go to the Google Keyword Planner and type in copywriting.
-Then scroll down and click “Get ideas.”
+Then, scroll down and click “Get ideas.”

-Step #2: Click on the keywords tab to show all the keywords related to copywriting.
+Step #2: Click on the keywords tab to show all of the keywords related to copywriting.